Beautiful yogis and yoginis,

 My name is Derek and today I will guide you through a yoga practice to help release stress,

-To unwind and strengthen your mechanisms to deal with anxiety on a daily basis with work,
+And strengthen your mechanisms to deal with anxiety on a daily basis,

 With life.